mitodl/ocw-studio/docs/ckeditor/plugin.md

 ![](assets/youtube-embed-ui.png)

-The user supplies a YouTube videoID and then clicking the 'save' button adds an embedded video to the editor view.
+The user supplies a YouTube video ID and then clicking the 'save' button adds an embedded video to the editor view.

 Here is an implementation of the UI plugin, with comments explaining what each part does: